hiveot/hub/services/hiveoview/hiveoview-README.md

 ### Phase 3: Basic Dashboard (v1) [done]
 ### Phase 4: Request/Response Handling Improvements [in progress]
 * Show action progress using async response messages (ActionStatus) [done]
-* Indication of pending property writes (owserver updates can take 10 seconds) [done]
+* Indication of pending property writes (owserver updates can take 10 seconds) [partial]
 * redirect to login when SSE receives unauthorized error (after server restart)
 * Use cached values instead of reload when adding sources to a tile
 * Only view authorized sources